 1. Using IP Lookup Tools

-Before you learn how to look up other people's IP addresses, it can be useful to know how to look up your own IP address.
+Before you learn how to look up other people's IP addresses, it can be useful to know how to look up your own IP address (like on your phone).
 There are many IP lookup tools available to use for free online.
 These lookup tools also provide geographical information about the IP addresses.

 While an online lookup tool won't give you exact location data like a street address, area code, phone number, email address, or name, it will tell you the user's country, city, latitude and longitude coordinates, language, currency information, and timezone.